aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/dynamicfilter/_index.md

 ```

-Gets the dynamic filter type.
+Gets the type of this dynamic filter.

 See [DynamicFilterType](../../com.aspose.cells/dynamicfiltertype).